v-harrishe/azure-docs/articles/batch/batch-cli-templates.md

 ## Installation

-To install the Azure Batch CLI extension, first [Install the Azure CLI 2.0](/cli/azure/install-azure-cli), or run the Azure CLI in [Azure Cloud Shell](../cloud-shell/overview.md).
+To install the Azure Batch CLI extension, first [Install the Azure CLI 2.0](https://docs.azure.cn/cli/install-azure-cli), or run the Azure CLI in [Azure local Shell](../cloud-shell/overview.md).

 Install the latest version of the Batch extension using the following Azure CLI command: